IvisionLab/traffic-analysis/synthetic-dataset-generator/README.md

 P.S.
 A link to the dataset file will be sent as soon as possible.

 ## Paper and Citation
-If you find this useful in your research please cite the [paper](http://ivisionlab.ufba.br/doc/publication/2019/VIPIMAGE_tool_for_building_datasets.pdf):
+If you find this useful in your research please cite the [paper](http://ivisionlab.ufba.br/doc/publication/2019/VIPIMAGE_tool_for_building_datasets.pdf).
+If you find this code useful in your research, please consider citing:

-> @paper{	xx,
+    @inproceedings{plummerCITE201z,
-	Author = {Ruiz Marco and Fontinele Jefferson and Perrone Ricardo and Santos Marcelo and Oliveira Luciano}, title     = {A Tool for Building Multi-purpose and Multi-pose Synthetic Data Sets}, journal   = {ECCOMAS THEMATIC CONFERENCE ON COMPUTATIONAL VISION AND MEDICAL IMAGE PROCESSING, Lecture Notes in Computational Vision and Biomechanics}, volume    = {xx},
+	Author = {Ruiz Marco and Fontinele Jefferson and Perrone Ricardo and Santos Marcelo and Oliveira Luciano}, Title = {A Tool for Building Multi-purpose and Multi-pose Synthetic Data Sets}, Booktitle  = {ECCOMAS THEMATIC CONFERENCE ON COMPUTATIONAL VISION AND MEDICAL IMAGE PROCESSING, Lecture Notes in Computational Vision and Biomechanics}, Year = {2019}
-	year      = {2019},
-	eprint    = {xx},
-	pages={xx--xx}
     }